pecksr/Cribl-Lab01/docs/index.md

 ### 1. Create a new S3 destination for the Big Json data reduced.

-From Task 04 above (Configure a S3 Bucket as Destination) lets configure a new destination to our S3 storage using a new bucket for this data source (big-json)
+Just as we did in the **Configure a S3 Bucket as Destination** task lets configure a new destination to our S3 storage using a new bucket for this data source (big-json)

 - From the top menu select Data / Destinations.
 - From the list of integrations select the MinIO tile